College of Nursing Community Awards

 volunteering in the community.

-Noelle is a Nurse Practitioner at the USA Medical Center’s Surgical ICU and has used
+Noelle is a Nurse Practitioner at the University Hospital’s Surgical ICU and has used

 her education and experience to help develop clinical guidelines and protocol for

 the Surgical ICU, participate in STICU research, orient new nurses,

 teach rural trauma team development courses and educate student nurses in Adult-Gerontological Acute Care.
 Throughout her career, Noelle has excelled in unifying others to follow the best practices of quality of care.

 She is currently utilizing her strength of unification and developing guidelines in one of her newest roles, Chair of the Advanced Practice Provider (APP) Council at USA Health.
 The mission of the USA Health Advanced Practice Provider Council is “to support the APP community through leadership, advocacy, and professional development.”
 With this being the first known organizational model that is inclusive of physician assistants and all advance practice registered nurse roles, there is no doubt that Noelle and rest of the APP Council will create new ways of unifying and utilizing the Advanced Practice fields within the hospital system.

 Noelle has recently been honored in the 2017 “A Night Honoring Heroes” at USA Health and received the 2017 “Outstanding Nurse Practitioner Regional Award” from the Nurse Practitioner Alliance of Alabama.